-Apache Spark MLlib – Classification using Naive Bayes
+Apache Spark MLlib Naive Bayes Classification with Java

-Classification is a task of identifying the features of an entity and classifying the entity to one of the predefined classes/categories based on the previous knowledge.
+Classification is a task of identifying the features of an entity and assigning the entity to one of the predefined classes/categories based on previous knowledge.
+In Apache Spark MLlib, Naive Bayes classification works with labeled feature vectors, learns class probabilities from training data, and predicts the most likely label for new records.

 Naive Bayes is one of the simplest methods used for classification.
 Naive Bayes Classifier could be built in scenarios where problem instances (/ examples / data set / training data) could be represented as feature vectors.
 And the distinctive feature of Naive Bayes is : it considers that features independently play a part in deciding the category of the problem instance i.e., Naive Bayes does not care about the correlation between features if present any.
 Despite the fact that many other classifiers beat out Naive Bayes, it is still sustaining in the machine learning community because it requires relatively small number of training data for estimating the parameters required for classification.